 The Royalty Interests in gas properties are assessed to determine whether their net capitalized cost is impaired, whenever events or changes in circumstances indicate that its carrying amount may not be recoverable, pursuant to Accounting Standards Codification 360, Property, Plant and Equipment ("ASC 360").
 The Trust will determine if a writedown is necessary to its investment in the Royalty Interests in gas properties to the extent that total capitalized costs, less accumulated amortization, exceed undiscounted future net revenues attributable to proved gas reserves of the Underlying Properties.
+Determination as to whether and how much an asset is impaired involves estimates on highly uncertain matters such as future commodity prices, the effects of inflation and technology improvements on operating expenses and the outlook for national or regional market supply and demand conditions.
 The Trust will then provide a writedown to the extent that the net capitalized costs exceed the fair value of the investment in net profits interests attributable to proved gas reserves of the Underlying Properties.
 Any such writedown would not reduce Distributable Income, although it would reduce Trust Corpus.
-No impairment in the Underlying Properties was recognized during the periods ended December 31, 2010.
+No impairment in the Underlying Properties was recognized since inception of the Trust.
 Significant dispositions or abandonment of the Underlying Properties are charged to Royalty Interests and the Trust Corpus.